 Atlanta Ventures focus only on SaaS-driven business models as they feel this is the most prosperous route for software companies.
 Not only are they providing investment capital.
 They also help to connect entrepreneurs with advisors and mentors, creating a supportive community on an intentional basis.
-In doing this, they are attempting to provide and exponentially educative atmosphere for all-round better next-gen technology across the board.
+In doing this, they are attempting to provide an exponentially educative atmosphere for all-around better next-gen technology across the board.

-As seed investors, they direct their funding to helping entrepreneurs reach the next level of business operations - beyond the mere idea or software and into and enterprise of its own.
+As seed investors, they direct their funding to help entrepreneurs reach the next level of business operations – beyond the mere idea or software and into an enterprise of its own.

-With an impressive repertoire in their remit, some of the SaaS companies that stand out include SalesLoft, a sales engagement platform for businesses and WideAngle Software, who provide a meeting platform for managers to prepare before meetings and produce reports afterward.
+With an impressive repertoire in their remit, some of the SaaS companies that stand out include SalesLoft, a sales engagement platform for businesses, and WideAngle Software, which provide a meeting platform for managers to prepare before meetings and produce reports afterward.

 With an interest in bridging the human/technology gap, Frontline Ventures provide investment and expertise, along with a comprehensive team of ex-business operators and industry experts.
 Their aim is to fast-track the development and expansion of companies from the UK into the US, by assisting with everything from funding to recruitment.

-In terms of the their SaaS investments, they’re supporting companies like Neo4, a data and graphing platform that assists in the showcasing the interactions between people and computers; Silot, a scalable AI platform for banks; and ForceClouds, a cloud solution focused at life sciences.
+In terms of their SaaS investments, they’re supporting companies like Neo4, a data and graphing platform that assists in showcasing the interactions between people and computers; Silot, a scalable AI platform for banks; and ForceClouds, a cloud solution focused on life sciences.

 18. Frog Capital